Need help? See the information on how to use HR Organiser.

 Calculators can be used to work out your annual leave, bank holidays and closure day entitlement for each leave year.

 If you're part-time you receive an entitlement to bank holidays/closure days which is pro-rata to the full-time entitlement.
 For example, if you're part-time and always work on a Monday you would benefit from taking off all bank holidays which fall on Mondays, whilst if you are part-time and do not work on a Monday you would not.
-By calculating pro-rata entitlements, all staff are able to take off their pro-rata entitlement whatever days of the week they work.
+By calculating pro-rata entitlements, all employees are able to take off their pro-rata entitlement whatever days of the week they work.

 If you're part-time and work the same number of hours each day over a five-day working pattern you will not need your pro-rata entitlement calculating, as you work on each day and therefore you are entitled to each of the bank holidays/closure days.